Spencer-Kotys/CryptographyApp/README.md

 # CryptographyApp
-A rewritten version of the original Cryptography App written by Spencer Kotys
+A Electron version of the original Cryptography App by Spencer Kotys

 It uses the Electron software framework